justinpage/PHP-Design-Patterns/notes/07_command_pattern.md

 method, this command will execute without the client knowing about it.
 ![payment][Payment]

 Let us begin with the `ProcessPayment` class.
-We requiem a user, a payment method, and a payment processing exception.
+We require a user, a payment method, and a payment processing exception.
 We then call the process of a user payment.
 This requires us to create a user object base on their username.
 Now our user object has the ability to grab a payment method.
 This can either be set